 Oven Wins

-Most air fryer owners end up using both.
-The air fryer handles 60-70% of daily cooking (small meals, reheating, snacks, quick dinners), and the oven handles the big weekend cooks and baking.
-The Energy Saving Trust confirms that air fryers use less energy than conventional ovens for equivalent tasks.
+Most households end up using both.
+The air fryer is better for small meals, reheating, snacks and quick dinners; the oven still makes sense for baking, batch cooking and bigger weekend meals.
+The Energy Saving Trust notes that air fryers can use less energy than conventional ovens for suitable smaller tasks.

 Running Costs Compared

-Air fryers are cheaper to run than conventional ovens because they heat a smaller space, heat faster, and cook faster.
+Air fryers are usually cheaper to run than conventional ovens for small meals because they heat a smaller space, heat faster, and cook faster.

 Typical Running Costs (at 24p per kWh)